Restoration and Protection Promised

 nations---the last time because of their rejection of their rightful Messiah

 Modern Israel is comprised, roughly speaking, of about a million Ashkenazi Jews (returnees from European lands), a million Sephardi's (from Arab and Oriental lands), and 2 millions Sabras (Jews born in the land).
 As the percentage of Sabras increases one can expect more love of the land based on re-established roots and a quest for a new national identity and destiny under the Messianic promises found in such Old Testament books as Isaiah.
-Last year (1994) 16,000 Falashas (Ethiopian Jews) were air-lifted home to Zion in a single weekend, and the nation also saw the ingathering of 600,000 Russian Jews, suddenly fulfilling in part the prophecy of Isaiah 43:6 (compare Mt 24:31):
+Last year (1994) 16,000 Falashas (Ethiopian Jews) were air-lifted home to Zion in a single weekend, and the nation also saw the in gathering of 600,000 Russian Jews, suddenly fulfilling in part the prophecy of Isaiah 43:6 (compare Matthew 24:31).

 For the children of Israel shall dwell many days without king or prince, without sacrifice or pillar, without ephod or teraphim.
 Afterward the children of Israel shall return and seek the LORD their God, and David their king; and they shall come in fear to the LORD and to his goodness in the latter days.
 (Hosea 3:4,5)

-The existence of a Third Temple in Jerusalem is clear in Mat.
-24:15, in
+The existence of a Third Temple in Jerusalem is clear in Matthew 24:15, in

 is not now in existence but which will exist by the time of the Second Advent

-The true Messiah, Yeshua ben David of the tribe of Judah, will "shepherdize the nations with a rod of iron" (Rev. 19:15), choosing faithful Christians to rule and reign with him.
+The true Messiah, Yeshua ben David of the tribe of Judah, will "shepherdize the nations with a rod of iron" (Revelation 19:15), choosing faithful believers to rule and reign with him.
 One thousand years of peace under Messiah's reign will bring the healing of our battered earth, release from the ravages of war, famine, and disease.
-It is to be earth's long awaited golden age of peace and prosperity (Is.
-65:18-25).
+It is to be earth's long awaited golden age of peace and prosperity (Isaiah 65:18-25).